 174. Mr. McLean.]
 Well, you should get a subsidy from Honolulu and the other Islands, and I do not see why they should not give it for this line?
-The Government of Honolulu told me that they would give no subsidy, and the Postmaster General told me the same.
+The Government of Honolulu told me that they would crive no subsidy and the Postmaston General told me the same give no subsidy, and the Postmaster General told me the same.